What is it?

-The physiotherapist and client can watch different layers of muscles contract, relax and most importantly look at their muscle contraction timing.
-This is an accurate way to see if your Core and Pelvic floor are working effectively and is usually performed prior to Pilates sessions beginning.
+The Physiotherapist and patient can watch different layers of muscles contract, relax and most importantly look at their muscle contraction timing.
+This is an accurate way to see if your core and pelvic floor are working effectively and is usually performed prior to Pilates sessions beginning.

 - It can be particularly helpful in cases of chronic lower back pain, pelvic pain, and women’s health issues.

 - Using real-time ultrasound, you and your Physiotherapist can both see your muscles working in real time, providing visual feedback you are activating the correct muscles.

 - RTUS is also helpful in addressing pelvic floor muscle dysfunction before and after pregnancy.
 Studies have shown that gender health issues such as incontinence and urgency are directly related to pelvic floor muscle dysfunction.
 Real time ultrasound imaging allows the Physiotherapist to effectively retrain the pelvic floor without the need for an internal exam.

 - A one on one consult in a private Physiotherapy treatment room with our trained Physiotherapists.